Nursing Home Fall and Fracture Lawsuits

 Residents in nursing homes are at a significantly increased risk of falling since they are often disabled, elderly and easily disoriented.
-Given their frail medical condition, a fall resulting in an injury or fracture will have a significant impact on their functional ability and quality of life.
+Given their frail medical condition, a fall resulting in a fracture or injury in a nursing home can have a significant impact on a resident’s functional ability and quality of life.

-Although nursing home residents are prone to falling, in many cases mistakes made by the facility or their staff contribute to the fall.
+Although nursing home residents are prone to falling, in many cases mistakes by the facility or their staff may contribute to a fall.
 Nursing homes have an obligation to take extra precautions to make sure that the facility is free of hazards and that preventative measures are in place.

-The nursing home lawyers at Saiontz & Kirk, P.A. review potential lawsuits for injuries caused by falls, as well as other forms of neglect and abuse.
-Request a free consultation to determine if compensation may be available.
-There are no fees or expenses unless a recovery is obtained.
+The nursing home injury lawyers at Saiontz & Kirk, P.A. review potential lawsuits for fracture bones and other serious injuries caused by falls, as well as other forms of neglect and abuse.
+To review a potential case for a loved one, request a free case evaluation.

 When a facility fails to follow the proper standard of care and it results in a serious injury from a fall, the nursing home may be held responsible for the damages caused by their negligence.